CREPIC21/businessRegistry/project_step_by_step.md

 - add radio button to change background colors - day/night
 - test sending emails on my real test accounts, switch mailtrap SMTP to gmail SMTP
 - fix the data send via PayPal to match data in the cart - for now PayPal cart data are hardcoded
-- add functionality to subscribe button in footer

 DONE ASSIGNMENTS AND FIXES
 - fix the about page - DONE REMOVED